WisTex/Neuhub/README.md

 ### Build your own website, community, and audience without giving up control.

-**A collection of themes, widgets, modules, and addons for Hubzilla, Streams, and compatible distributions.**
+A collection of themes, widgets, modules, and addons for Hubzilla, Streams, and compatible distributions.

-**Neuhub Suite** - Version 2.2.2
+**Neuhub Suite** - Version 2.2.3

 Your contributions and feedback are welcome.